-During the Design Development step, you and your development team prepare detailed plans for your public works improvements.
+During the Design Development phase, you and your development team prepare detailed plans for your public works improvements.
 These engineering plans include details about your development site, landscaping and structural features, street lighting and traffic signals, street profiles, stormwater and drainage improvements, and final sewer design.
-Before approving your design development plans, the City requires that you meet with public works permitting staff to review and refine your final project design based on your approved concept plan.

-The City collects a fixed fee when you request this design development meeting.
-The amount of the fee is set by the City at the end of Step 2 when the City approves your Concept plans.
+Design Review Fee - The City collects a fixed fee to cover this review phase and required Design Development meeting.
+The fee is set and invoiced by the City at the end of Step 2 when the City approves your Concept plans.
 The fee must be paid before Design Development plans are accepted and scheduled for City review.

-CAUTION: Make sure that the forms and design development plans that you file are complete and accurately reflect previously-reviewed development objectives and design concepts.
-The City will charge you additional fees if you need to request additional meetings to complete this step in the permitting process.
+CAUTION: Make sure that the forms and Design Development plans that you submit are complete and accurately reflect previously-reviewed development objectives and design concepts.

 - Design Development Submittal (online form)